Understanding Team Development Stages: Forming, storming, norming & performing

 What is the norming stage?

-As the team starts to settle in, they’ll naturally reach the norming stage.
+As the team settles in, they’ll naturally reach the norming stage.
 Here, team members start to resolve their differences, appreciate the strengths of others, and respect the leadership.

 Team members are also likely to feel more comfortable asking for help and offering constructive feedback without causing conflict.
-The commitment to the shared goals becomes stronger, and steadier progress can be made as a result.
+The commitment to the shared goals is strengthened, resulting in steadier progress.

 What is the performing stage?

 In the original final stage of the FSNP model, your team is performing to its full potential.
-They’ve often established structure and have a clear focus on the project’s goals by this point, which allows them to reach them more efficiently.
+They’ve often established structure and have a clear focus on the project’s goals.

 The team is the most fluid at this stage.
-Although they have fixed roles, their responsibilities can fluctuate and change depending on the needs of the project.
+Although they have fixed roles, their responsibilities can fluctuate depending on the needs of the project.

 What is the adjourning stage?

-To find out more about careers at SEFE Marketing & Trading please visit our homepage.
+To find out more about careers at SEFE please visit our homepage.